oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 ### 2.2.4 Actuator
 An ACTUATOR is an implementation of a cyber defense function that executes the ACTION on the TARGET.
 An actuator profile is a specification that identifies the subset of actions, targets and other aspects of this language specification that are meaningful in the context of a particular ACTUATOR.
 The actuator profile also identifies the portions of this specification that are mandatory to implement as well as optional actions and also defines appropriate actuator specifiers and the actuator options.

-An Actuator Profile SHALL be composed in accordance with the following framework: TBSL.
+An Actuator Profile SHALL be composed in accordance with the framework in section 4.

+{Editor's Note - TBSL - More text be included in a future iteration (probably iteration
+4) prior to submitting for Committee Specification.}

 ### 2.2.5 Command Option Vocabulary
 COMMAND OPTIONS influence a command and are independent of the TARGET, ACTUATOR and ACTION itself.
 COMMAND OPTIONS provide additional information to refine how the command is to be performed such as time, periodicity, or duration, or convey the need for status information such as a response is required.
 The requested status/information will be carried in a RESPONSE.

 Table 2-4 lists the valid modifiers.

+{Editor's Note - TBSL - This table be included in a future iteration (probably iteration 3) prior to submitting for Committee Specification.}

 **Table 2-4.
 Summary of Command Options.**